23 minute read

 set_concurrency system call) that it would like two threads, and another thread will be allocated.

 Consider the scenario where the two user level threads that are scheduled on the kernel level threads happen to be the two that block.
 The kernel level threads block as well.
-This means that the whole process is blocked, even though there are user level threads that are able to make progress.
-The user threads have no way to know that the kernel threads are about to block, and has no way to make a decision before this event occurs.
+This means that the whole process is blocked, even though there are user level threads that can make progress.
+The user threads have no way to know that the kernel threads are about to block, and has no way to decide before this event occurs.

 What would be helpful is if the kernel was able to signal to the user level library before blocking, at which point the user level library could potentially request more kernel level threads.
 The kernel could allocate another thread to the process temporarily to help complete work, and deallocate the thread it becomes idle.